-- The school website contains details of support groups and organisations which can offer support.
-Click here for the SEND section of the school website. (https://www.st-johns-wetleyrocks.staffs.sch.uk/send-special-educational-needs-and-disabilities/) - Additionally, the class teacher or SENDCo may also suggest additional ways of supporting your child's learning. - SENDIASS (Staffordshire Family Partnership).
+- The school website contains details of support groups and organisations which can offer support. - Additionally, the class teacher or SENDCo may also suggest additional ways of supporting your child's learning. - SENDIASS (Staffordshire Family Partnership).

 SENDIASS Staffordshire Family Partnership is for parents and carers of children with special educational needs.